 Can a bitch go through heat and not ovulate?

 Yes, bitches can display ‘standard expected behavioral signs’ but not have what could be considered a ‘normal’ ovulatory season.

 How will I know when the peak has been reached?

 By taking readings regularly.
+Once readings start to rapidly rise, it is possible to take more readings in the day, however, ensure they are spaced out by at least 4 hours in between.
 When the values increase 2, 3 or 4 times a day a maximum peak figure is obtained.

 Does diet affect the readings?

 The manufacturer is currently researching this issue and believes that diet does affect the readings.
 However, once again it is not the actual value of the readings what is important but the profile that is obtained, to determine the peak figure.